 1 of 1

 The Chapin Senior Center is the Town of New London’s “First Open” Daytime Warming Center for winter emergencies and Cooling Center for summer heat waves.
-Open to all who require a balanced temperature due to seasonal weather swings, our Center serves the greater New London area.
+Open to all during our regular business hours who require a balanced temperature due to seasonal weather swings, our Center serves the greater New London area.

 Businesses sponsoring COA.
 Local businesses understand the vital importance the COA play in the lives of our seniors and continue to generously contribute.